MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 ## Cancel parent flow run
 If you're the owner of the flow, or have the role System Administrator or Environment Admin, you can cancel the parent flow run instance.
 This will cancel the current desktop flow and all the other action that were used in the parent flow.

-## Machine-assignation logic of a run queue
+## Machine-assignment logic of a run queue

 > [!NOTE]
 > - A run can only be processed by a machine if the user session it needs to open (the connexion credentials) is not already opened on the machine​.
 > - The setting ‘Extended queue priorization’ can only be enabled if the machine supports multi-session (for single machines) or if some machines in the machine group support multi-session​ (for machines groups)

 ### With disabled ‘extended queue priorization’ :
-The machine-assignation algorithm will always wait for the first run in queue (Next to run status) to be assigned to a machine before considering the next one.
+The machine-assignment algorithm will always wait for the first run in queue (Next to run status) to be assigned to a machine before considering the next one.

 **Logic :** A run becomes ‘Next to run’, its connexion user is user Y :​
 1. ​Filter: The algorithm selects all machines which are connected & usable (not in maintenance etc.)
 2. Filter: The algorithm selects all available machines (= machines which have at least one session available)
 3. Filter: the algorithm discards the machines which already have a session opened by user Y
-4. Allocation : The algorithm allocates the run at random to the remaining machines.
+4. Allocation : The algorithm assignes the run at random to the remaining machines.

 If no machine is remaining after the last filter, the run waits until one becomes available.